SimonBiggs/electronfactors/README.md

 If you have any issues please don't hesitate to contact me (mail@simonbiggs.net), I likely will be more than happy to help.

-If you desire to get behind this project please consider providing your data for use by the wider community.
-Until such time as a streamlined method for submitting data is provided please contact me for submissions (mail@simonbiggs.net).
-My desire is to collate and upload your data within this repository for all to download and use.
-To do this I need to have your permission to inlcude your data as source code within this repository which places it under the AGPL3+ licence.
-Be aware that this licence has the clause that the data will be distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
-It will be up to the users of the data to confirm whether or not it is fit for their use.

 Any use of the code accepts the AGPL3+ license which includes no warranty that this code is fit for a particular purpose.
 Attempts have been made to make the code transparent and it is recommended that an experienced python programmer and physicist who understands the procedure outlined in the paper and the requirements of your centre identifies whether or not this method and code is fit for your use.